 Plymstock Modern Foreign Languages Department

-A thriving and committed department fully staffed with 7 full time and 3 part time specialist MFL teachers.
+A thriving and committed department fully staffed with 7 full time and 1 part time specialist MFL teachers.
 We offer a policy of ‘Languages for All’ from Year 7 through to GCSE.
-In Year 7, students learn French or French and German.
+In Year 7, students learn French.
 We build on the languages skills learnt at KS2.

 MFL Homework expectations:

 - In Key Stage 3 students are set 1 Languages homework per week of 30 minutes duration.
 A variety of tasks will be set such as learning vocabulary; preparing work for the next lesson; “flipped learning” where students have to find out the phrases or grammar needed for the next lesson; exercises to practise what has been learned.

 - In Key Stage 4 homework should take 40-60 minutes depending on the tasks set.
 Some variety of tasks are set as above, with a focus on the skills required to be successful in their GCSE exams.
 It is vital that students complete this homework by the deadline and that learning for speaking exam takes place little and often over an extended period of time, not immediately before the exam takes place.